22 Ecommerce Order Fulfillment Statistics That’ll Change the Way You Think About Retail

 Ecommerce order fulfillment.

 For retailers and distribution centers of all sizes and maturity levels, making the shift to ecommerce has been—and continues to be—one of the most challenging hurdles to jump.
-And the reason is clear: Pursuing an ecommerce strategy will require many businesses to convert their supply chain from single-channel to omni-channel, which can further complicate an already complex set of processes.
+And the reason is clear: Excelling in an ecommerce strategy will require organizations to convert their supply chain from single-channel to omni-channel, which can further complicate an already complex set of processes.

-But however challenging ecommerce is, few retailers or industries can afford to disregard it as a part of their business.
+However, ecommerce is proven to be vital to most successful organizations.
 Simply put, ecommerce is here to stay, and most retailers will need to figure out what role it should play in their operations if they are to remain relevant and successful in today’s global economy.

 Below, we discuss some of the most intriguing statistics that will help you frame the discussion around the role that ecommerce has played and continues to play in the world of order fulfillment.